sunone5/data-engineer-challenge/README.md

 3. Load the file customers_3.json into the table using a streaming insert.
     * Note: As before, the file customers_3.json includes another schema change.

-## Use the following instructions to achive the solutions
+## Use the following instructions to achieve the solutions

     * You need to have python & Jupyter lab or suitable python editor installed in your system.